zhanghaoyang0/easydb/README.md

 # About easydb
-I share some processed dbs here which I think useful.
+I process some databases and would like to share with you (if you need).

 # Getting Started
-`Baidu Netdisk` is enough.
+`Baidu Netdisk (百度云盘)` is enough.

 # GTEx eQTL full statistics of 48 tissues
 Download of [GTEx eQTL full statistics](https://www.gtexportal.org/home/datasets) is chargeable.